inajob/nanoseq/README.md

 - Set tone at cursor position
   - A button
 - Play music
-  - Move cursor at the most left side and press left button.
+  - Move cursor at the most left side and press right button.